gustavobastian/ServerNurse/README.md

 DELETE method:
-* "localhost:8000/api/pacient/:id": used for removing a user information from the database.
+* "localhost:8000/api/patient/:id": used for removing a user information from the database.

+#### Table of treatments assigned to a patient
+GET methods:
+* "localhost:8000/api/patient/treatment/all": returns the pacient-treatment table in JSON Format:\
+[{"pacientSpecId":1,"pacientId":1,"specId":1,"id":1,"Name":"Oncología"},{"pacientSpecId":2,"pacientId":2,"specId":2,"id":2,"Name":"Cardiología"}]

+* "localhost:8000/api/patient/treatment/:id": returns the pacient-treatment row in JSON Format:\
+[{"pacientSpecId":1,"pacientId":1,"specId":1,"id":1,"Name":"Oncología"}]

+* "localhost:8000/api/patient/treatment/bed/:id": returns the specialization Id in JSON Format using the bedId as parameter:\
+[{"bedId":1,"specId":1}]\
+Special note: this version of software only supports one treatment for each pacient

+POST method:
+* "localhost:8000/api/patient/treatment/": generate a new row in the table.

 ### Messaging Management
 GET methods:
 * "localhost:8000/api/messages/": returns the last 100 messages saved in the database in JSON format.
-Example of return:
+Example of return:\
 [{"messageId":1,"userIdLastName":"1","userIdSender":1,"pacientId":"1","content":"Se levanto bien","dateTime":"2022-05-01T23:36:03.000Z","audiolink":null,"userTableId":1}]
 * "localhost:8000/api/messages/info": returns the last 100 messages saved in the database in JSON format with information of the sender.
-Example of return:
+Example of return:\
 [{"messageId":1,"firstname":"Jose","lastname":"laurm","pacientId":"1","content":"Se levanto bien"}]